Pujari-Raj/Quiz-App-React/README.md

 * How to Use ReactStrap.
 * How to Use API , I used opendtb API
 * How to use axios for fetching data from API.
+* What is Material-UI and how we can use it to improve UI of our app.